longjos/generals-and-assassins/README.rst

 Scoring
 =======
 At the end of a round, each player sums the value of the Land cards in front of them.
 This sum is their VP total for the round.
 Each player adds this sum to their VP total for the game, unless their HP was reduced to 0, in which case the player does not gain any VP for the round.
-His VP go to the player that defeated him instead.
+Instead, his VP go to the player that defeated him.

 Unless it is the last round, all cards are returned to their respective decks and reshuffled.
 All players reset their HP to 50.
 The next round begins with the player who has the lowest VP total for the game.